dapr/samples/vscode-dev-setup/single-dev-container/README.md

 ### Step-by-step

-1. Pull this repository to your host machine.
-1. Open VS Code to the folder that contains this README file.
+1. Open VS Code to the `multiple-dev-container/node` folder.

     > IMPORTANT: The folder opened in VS Code must have the `.devcontainer` folder at the root level.
 Files in that folder define the container VS Code will build and attach to.

+    > NOTE: From WSL on Windows, a simple way to open VS Code to the correct folder is to navigate to the folder in a terminal, and type the command `code .` (make sure to include the trailing "`.`" character).

 1. From the VS Code command palette (Ctrl+Shift+P), run this command: